klekanger/wordpress-gatsby-starter/README.md

 **[Demo site >>](https://wp-gatsby-starter.netlify.app/)**

+Read my (Norwegian) blog post [about this project here](https://www.lekanger.no/project/wordpress-som-headless-cms-for-et-nettsted-bygget-med-gatsby-og-react/).

 ## How to use wordpress-gatsby-starter

 If you haven't done that already, install the Gatsby CLI on your computer: